Manojbhat09/nanoVLA/README.md

 > **The "nanoGPT" of Vision-Language-Action models - Educational, accessible, and extensible**

-nanoVLA is a **research framework** and **educational platform** for Vision-Language-Action models, inspired by the "nano" philosophy (nanoGPT, nanograd).
+nanoVLA is a **research framework** and **educational platform** for Vision-Language-Action models.
 Transform any Vision-Language Model into a robot control system.

 ## What is nanoVLA?